 This will be the first in an occasional series of posts that offer interactive Web Sketchpad models for drawing conic sections.
-My interest in conic sections dates back to the mid 1990s, when I authored a conic sections book for Key Curriculum Press .
-That book is still available and was updated a few years ago for Sketchpad 5.
+My interest in conic sections dates back to the mid 1990s, when I authored Exploring Conic Sections with The Geometer’s Sketchpad for Key Curriculum Press .
 You can read more about it in my prior post.

 While my book is the place to go for worksheets, teacher notes, and pre-built sketches, I’ve always wanted to showcase the models on the web in an interactive form that didn’t require teachers and students to download Sketchpad.
 With Web Sketchpad, I can provide beautiful renditions of my conic section sketches that you can explore right here in our blog.